alexdevero/alex-devero-blog/__drafts__/draft--access-object-keys.md

 // '

-// Alternative: destructuring assignment with parameter myObjEntries.forEach(([key, value]) => {
+// Example no.2: destructuring assignment with parameter myObjEntries.forEach(([key, value]) => {
   // Log each key, value and entry console.log(`